Facilitator-Cards/facilitator-cards/content/blog/three-unique-ways-to-use-the-zoom-chat.md

 images = ["/img/blog/facilitation-tips-inbox-insta.png"]
-keywords = ["how to improve zoom meetings", "virtual meeting", "tips for zoom", "facilitator tips", "how to use zoom", "zoom"] photo_cred = "" title = "Three Unique Ways to use the Zoom Chat 💬"
+keywords = ["how to improve zoom meetings", "virtual meeting", "tips for zoom", "facilitator tips", "how to use zoom", "zoom"] photo_cred = "" title = "Zoom Series: Three Unique Ways to use the Zoom Chat 💬"

 +++
 One of our favorite ways to engage our participants in a virtual session is to ask them to use the Zoom chat.